pengan1987/intro-to-demoscene/07-soundchip-chiptune.md

 # Sound chips and chip music
-This is the seventh lesson in the Introduction to the Demo Scene, and it is also the first lesson in the Chip music/Chiptune unit.
-An important reason for introducing chip music in the demo scene is that it is a very important intersection between the demo scene and popular culture.
+This is the seventh lesson in the Introduction to the demoscene, and it is also the first lesson in the Chip music/Chiptune unit.
+An important reason for introducing chip music in the demoscene is that it is a very important intersection between the demoscene and popular culture.

 ## The intersection of the scene and popular culture
-The demo scene has interacted with popular culture in many different areas, but chip music is one of the most observable and informative of these areas.
-Through chip music we can see the interconnection between the demo scene and popular culture in at least two dimensions: on the one hand, chip music is closely linked to video games, benefiting from the development of video game music and also feeding back some ideas to the video game field; on the other hand, it is linked to and inspired by popular music.
+The demoscene has interacted with popular culture in many different areas, but chip music is one of the most observable and informative of these areas.
+Through chip music we can see the interconnection between the demoscene and popular culture in at least two dimensions: on the one hand, chip music is closely linked to video games, benefiting from the development of video game music and also feeding back some ideas to the video game field; on the other hand, it is linked to and inspired by popular music.

 A representative example is Zombie Nation's Kernkraft 400, whose iconic melodies can often be heard at video game festivals and stadiums.
 In the 2018 VICE-produced short film "The Story of the Biggest Sports Stadium Hit: "Kernkraft 400" by Zombie Nation) reveals the connection between this melody, which can be heard at almost all electro festivals and many sporting events, and the chip music scene, which was inspired by the music of the Commodore 64 game and utilized the typical chip music device SID Station during the recording process.